Forms & Program Resources

 - If you are completing your final courses in August, apply during the Summer term.
 Your convocation ceremony will take place in October.

-To get your credential completion letter: If your application status is “Approved” you can generate your own by going to your Student Centre.
+You can generate this letter once your application has been approved, and until your credential has been awarded and you have received your Senate letter.
+Your Senate Letter will be emailed to your SFU email address.
+You can generate your own by going to your Student Centre on goSFU.
 Under the “Academics” section, use the drop-down menu to select “Credential Completion Letter”.
 Select the credential for which you want the letter and it will be emailed to your SFU email account.